The History of WBLN, Channel 15, Bloomington, IL

 (photo and caption from the Bloomington Daily Pantagraph)

-By December 1st, 1957 WBLN would be back as Bloomington's local television station.
-Once again, 10 months later Worth Rough, WBLN's station manager would be making announcements about a new sign-on for Channel 15.
+By December 1st, 1957, WBLN would be back as Bloomington's local television station.
+Once again, ten months later, Worth Rough, WBLN's station manager, would be making announcements about a new sign-on for Channel 15.
 The mailing address of the new WBLN in 1958 was P.O.
 Box 646, Bloomington, Illinois.

-The kickoff broadcast took place from 5 to 5:30 on Sunday, December 1st, and would include a number of Bloomington's dignitaries.
-Those appearing during the local broadcast would be Mayor Robert McGraw of Bloomington, City Manager Eugene Moody, and City Attorney Frank Deneen, and Ed Dirks, Executive Secretary of the Association of Commerce.
+The kickoff broadcast took place from 5 to 5:30 on Sunday, December 1st, and included several Bloomington dignitaries.
+Those appearing during the local broadcast would be Mayor Robert McGraw of Bloomington, City Manager Eugene Moody, City Attorney Frank Deneen, and Ed Dirks, Executive Secretary of the Association of Commerce.
 Regular programming would begin at 5:30 pm.

 Warner Tidemann was at least the second person to go to WBLN from WJBC radio.
-Tidemann was the former WJBC station manager from 1946 to 1956, when he was replaced at the radio station during an ownership change.
-By December of 1957, he was at WBLN, with his wife as a copywriter.
+Tidemann was the former WJBC station manager from 1946 to 1956 when he was replaced at the radio station during an ownership change.
+By December of 1957, he was a copywriter at WBLN with his wife.